-The types of evidence we require depend on someone's history and what they can supply to demonstrate their fitness.

-- 29. We are mindful of the level of evidence required from applicants who are resident in England to demonstrate fitness, and we strive to gain as much evidence from those who have lived abroad. - 30.
-The social care team manager should advise on the type of evidence required, and make all registration decisions regarding applicants from abroad.
+- 26. If the applicant has lived abroad in the past five years, we ask them to tell us the countries they have lived in on the declaration and consent form (SC2). - 27.
+The Disclosure and Barring Service (DBS) has reciprocal arrangements with some countries that allow it to check on the criminal history of those who have lived there. - 28.
+Where there is no such arrangement, we require additional evidence of an applicant's fitness if they do not have a continuous history of living in this country.
+The types of evidence we require depend on someone's history and what they can supply to demonstrate their fitness. - 29.
+We are mindful of the level of evidence required from applicants who are resident in England to demonstrate fitness, and we strive to gain as much evidence from those who have lived abroad. - 30.
+The Regulatory Inspection Manager should advise on the type of evidence required, and make all registration decisions regarding applicants from abroad.
 This is because we need extra assurance where someone does not have a full history in this country. - 31.
-If inspectors have questions about whether the level of evidence is satisfactory, they should discuss this with their team manager and the Social Care Compliance team.
+If inspectors have questions about whether the level of evidence is satisfactory, they should discuss this with their Regulatory Inspection Manager and the Social Care Compliance inspector.